airblade/mys3ql/README.md

     $ mys3ql restore

+To restore a recent subset of binlogs:

+    $ mys3ql restore --after NUMBER

+– where NUMBER is a 6-digit binlog file number.

 By default mys3ql looks for a configuration file at `~/.mys3ql`.
 You can override this like so:

     $ mys3ql [command] -c FILE